ilsilfverskiold/rentalWebApp/readme.md

 No payment is taken

-If you want to use it, remember to get a client_secret.json file (see https://developers.google.com/sheets/api)
+If you want to use it, remember to get a client_secret.json file (see https://developers.google.com/sheets/api) and put it in the main directory